What are the Symptoms of Azoospermia?

 Significant Azoospermia Symptoms and Signs

-• Low or Absent Ejaculate Volume: People who are azoospermic may have a decrease in their ejaculate volume or, in certain situations, a complete lack of it.
+• Low or Absent Ejaculate Volume: People who have azoospermia show signs of decreased semen volume during ejaculation or, in certain situations, a complete lack of it.

 • Hormonal Abnormalities: In addition to being a contributing factor to non-obstructive azoospermia, hormonal imbalances can cause symptoms including gynecomastia (enlarged breasts), decreased facial or body hair development, or lower-than-expected muscular mass.

-• Testicular Abnormalities: Discomfort, pain, or swelling may be linked to structural problems with the testicles.
+• Testicular Abnormalities: Persistent discomfort, pain, or swelling may be linked to structural issues with the testicles, resulting in low volume of semen.

 • Underlying Medical Condition: Azoospermia can be caused by illnesses such as Klinefelter syndrome, a genetic condition in which males have an extra X chromosome.
 Infertility, smaller testicles, and reduced facial and body hair are possible symptoms.